JuanPabloSuarezA/JuanPabloSuarezA/README.md

-- 👋 Hi, I’m Juan Pablo Suárez Ávila
+- 👋 Hi, I’m Juan Pablo Suárez Ávila, a fresh graduate of System & Informatic Engineering program located in Colombia.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack/Frontend/Backend Developer Roles
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about MERN STACK and Fullstack technologies on online learning platforms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects mainly as a Developer
-- 📫 How to reach me ...
+- 📫 You can contact me via Email:jpsa4000@hotmail.com
+- or throughout my LinkedIn profile: https://www.linkedin.com/in/juan-pablo-su%C3%A1rez-%C3%A1vila-36b962253/

 <!---
 JuanPabloSuarezA/JuanPabloSuarezA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.